Government of Techno-Science

 The Government of Techno-Science and Techno-Products at Global Level

-My current research project deals with the government of techno-sciences and techno-industrial products at various scales since the second world war.
-This is a collective project (six senior people and a dozen post-doctoral and doctoral students) that studies the government of chemicals, of drugs and health, of nuclear business and radiations, of water and bio-security, of climate change and environmental questions.
-It deals with institutions, stressing global actors as the UN agencies (FAO, WHO, UN Environmental Program), the OECD, the World Bank and the WTO, some NGOs and institutions put into place by major economic players (Round Tables, Public Private Partnerships).
-It also deals with the technologies that are used to monitor and govern – for example toxicology and epidemiology, modelisations and simulations, inventories and indicators, economic instruments and calculus, determination of norms and standards, evaluation and management of risks, participatory procedures, management of dissentors and the public space.
+The project dealt with institutions, stressing global actors as the UN agencies and programs, the OECD, the World Bank and the WTO, some NGOs and institutions put into place by major economic players (World Business Council for Sustainable Development, Round Tables, Public Private Partnerships).
+It also dealt with the technologies that were used to monitor and govern—toxicology and epidemiology, models and simulations, statistics and indicators, economic instruments and cost-benefit analysis, norms and standards, evaluation and management of risks, and participatory procedures.